 Nucleus-onset: The nucleus-onset combinations iy and uw are not allowed in ordinary words.
 For example, syahe (black) rather than siyahe.

 Onset-nucleus: The onset-nucleus combinations wu and yi are also not allowed in ordinary words.

-The syllable structure in Globasa's culture-specific words and proper nouns is as follows: (C)(C)V(C)(C)
+The syllable structure in Globasa's proper nouns is as follows: (C)(C)V(C)(C)

 See phonotactic rules for ordinary words above.